 And you shouldn’t!
 Especially at the beginning of your exchange.
 Simple hangouts, international dinners, and parties are the times when all international students gather together.
 If you are lucky enough, there should be an Erasmus Student Network section in the city of your exchange.
 Members of this organization organize many events in order to help incoming students to get to know each other and the environment better.
 Be sure to join ESN group of your hosting city even before Erasmus begins, so that you’re not missing out on anything!

-One of the most popular reasons to go on Erasmus is that you will have the opportunity to travel like you had never before.
+One of the most popular reasons to go on Erasmus is that you will have the opportunity to travel as you had never before.
 Whether you travel in a group or alone, going to different places will show you how big and amazing the world we live in is.
-Try to explore new ways of traveling – you don’t need a lot of money to do so.
+Try to explore new ways of travelling – you don’t need a lot of money to do so.
 Think about hitchhiking, Couchsurfing or more lightly, backpacking.

 At first, you will be surprised how much free time you have.
 Most likely you will have classes for only a few hours a day.
 But what to do with the free time?
 In your home city, you were probably both studying and working – as we all do.
 No worries.
 The more you get into your environment the less bored you will be.
 Being bored is the opposite of spending a semester abroad.
-After a few weeks you will probably start traveling, so your schedule will be really tight and you may lack the time to spend the weekends in your host city!
+After a few weeks, you will probably start travelling, so your schedule will be really tight and you may lack the time to spend the weekends in your host city!
 Before going on Erasmus, plan your time abroad well.
-Remember to keep a balance between traveling and spending time in your Erasmus city.
+Remember to keep a balance between travelling and spending time in your Erasmus city.

 Please, do not forget that the actual part of the student’s exchange is studying.
 When you go abroad, you will understand how teaching and learning methods differ from country to country.
 But think how exciting it will be to take the lectures in a language different than your native one!
 And also – how enriching for your CV!
 By taking part in the Erasmus programme you have a chance to study for free in the best European universities.

 Try to adapt to the environment you live in, even a little.
 Once you are in Spain take some siesta time, in France have some baguette for breakfast, espresso in Italy and 5 o’clock tea in the UK.
 Before going on Erasmus, try to make little research.
 Also, consider taking a language course.
-Knowing the basics of the local language is crucial for daily communication, such as talking to your neighbors, shopping, or asking for directions.
+Knowing the basics of the local language is crucial for daily communication, such as talking to your neighbours, shopping, or asking for directions.
 It may seem obvious, but, once you join the Erasmus community, you will understand how important it is.

 Sad but true.
 Lack of time to pay attention to what you eat may cause some extra kilos.
 But don’t worry, if you will keep your working-out habits you will be able to enjoy local food without feeling any guilt.